deeppavlov/DeepPavlov/docs/intro/config_description.rst

 .. code:: python

     {
-      "class": "deeppavlov.models.preprocessors.str_lower:StrLower",
+      "class_name": "deeppavlov.models.preprocessors.str_lower:StrLower",
       "in": ["x"],
       "out": ["x_lower"]
     },
     {
-      "name": "nltk_tokenizer",
+      "class_name": "nltk_tokenizer",
       "in": ["x_lower"],
       "out": ["x_tokens"]
     },

-Each :class:`~deeppavlov.core.models.component.Component` in the pipeline must implement method :meth:`__call__` and has ``name`` parameter, which is its registered codename, or ``class`` parameter in the form of ``module_name:ClassName``.
+Each :class:`~deeppavlov.core.models.component.Component` in the pipeline must implement method :meth:`__call__` and has ``class_name`` parameter, which is its registered codename, or parameter in the form of ``module_name:ClassName``.
 It can also have any other parameters which repeat its :meth:`__init__` method arguments.
 Default values of :meth:`__init__` arguments will be overridden with the config values during the initialization of a class instance.